Brood XIX (19) will next emerge in 2024.

 Note: some folks call these cicadas “locusts”, but they are not true locusts.

 The Brood XIX Magicadas will emerge this spring.
 When they emerge depends on the weather.
 Generally speaking, once the ground temperature gets to 64º Fahrenheit (18º C) around 8″ (20 cm) deep they will emerge.
 There’s an emergence formula too.
 Brood XIX cicadas in Georgia will most likely emerge before the cicadas in Illinois, for example, because Georgia is typically warmer than Illinois.

 Where will they emerge?

-Historically, Brood XIX has emerged in as many as 14 states (link to a map).
+Historically, Brood XIX has emerged in as many as 14 states.
 The emergence will cover the most area in Alabama, Arkansas, Illinois, Missouri, and Tennessee.
 Other states like Georgia, Kentucky, North Carolina, and South Carolina should have strong emergences in limited areas, and states like Indiana, Louisiana, Oklahoma, and Virginia will have very limited emergences.